mvazquezc/scc-fun/demo5/README.md

 <details>
   <summary>Click here to see solution</summary>

-  1. Remember that all authenticated users have access to the `restricted` SCC and that the SCCs are ordered as follows:
+  1. Remember that all authenticated users have access to the `restricted-v2` SCC and that the SCCs are ordered as follows:

       1. If the SCCs have different priorities, higher priority first.
       2. If priority is the same, the most restrictive first.
       3. If priority and restriction level are the same, by alphabetical order first.
   2. Our SCCs have the same priority `null` with equals to 0.
   3. Our SCCs have the same restriction level.
-  4. Our custom SCC when ordered alphabeticaly will be after the `restricted` one.
+  4. Our custom SCC when ordered alphabetically will be after the `restricted` one.
-  5. We need to increase the priority of the `restricted-custom` SCC so it has more priority and gets 1st on the list:
+  5. We need to increase the priority of the `restricted-v2-custom` SCC, so it has more priority and gets 1st on the list:

       ~~~sh
-      oc patch scc restricted-custom -p '{"priority":1}' --type merge
+      oc patch scc restricted-v2-custom -p '{"priority":1}' --type merge
       ~~~

   6. Force the app pod to be recreated:

       ~~~sh
       oc -n ${NAMESPACE} delete pod -l app=reversewords-app-customscc
       ~~~

   7. Check the SCC assigned to the new pod:

       ~~~sh
       oc -n ${NAMESPACE} get pod -l app=reversewords-app-customscc -o 'custom-columns=NAME:metadata.name,APPLIED SCC:metadata.annotations.openshift\.io/scc'
       ~~~

-      > **NOTE**: This time the `restricted-custom` SCC got prioritized.
+      > **NOTE**: This time the `restricted-v2-custom` SCC got prioritized.

-      ~~~
+      ~~~sh
       NAME                                         APPLIED SCC
       reversewords-app-customscc-b697b8c5d-p2ltv   restricted-custom
       ~~~

 </details>

 ## **Hands-on Demo 5**

 We have a NFS server which is providing shared storage.
-The NFS share is configured so it can be accessed by the group `5000`.
+The NFS share is configured, so it can be accessed by the group `5000`.
 We need our application to connect to this share and read/write the content inside the share.
 For some reason we are not able to read/write the content.

 Debug the issue and fix the required configurations so our application can read/write the content from the share.